 I rang in my 30th in Amritsar.
-The city was long pending on my bucket list.
-What was it about the place that attracted me so much…the border where two countries at loggerheads participated in a patriotic rave, the golden temple every visitor came back home raving about, or the food dunked in pure ghee, potent enough to give you an organ failure – mostly the third.
+The city was long pending on my bucket-list.
+What was it about Amritsar that attracted me so much…the border where two countries at loggerheads participated in a patriotic rave, the golden temple every visitor came back home raving about, or the food dunked in pure ghee, potent enough to give you an organ failure – mostly the third.

 I’m starting to believe I’m the happiest when I write about food.
 When Sri Lanka happened four months back, it was food I chose to write about first.
 In this post too, I’ll talk about all the awesome local food I tried in Amritsar.
 Brace yourself…

 The hundred year old institution needs little introduction.
 Everyone in Amritsar is familiar with Kesar Da Dhaba, its food and its history.
 Kesar Da Dhaba originally operated from Punjab in Pakistan, but post partition they shifted base here.